Deep learning of phase transitions with minimal examples: Results and deep learning model performance

-Such a relation cannot be expected from the average prediction $\ev{P}$ if it is to be interpreted as a probability of being ferromagnetic.
-In particular since the pseudocritical temperature $T_{\mathrm{c}}(L)$ is the point at the phase boundary, configurations at this temperature ought to be equally often classified as ferromagnetic and paramagnetic, and hence one expects

-As mentioned earlier, we see in \figref{fig:RW} (bottom) that $\ev{P}$ at $T_{\mathrm{c}}(L)$ is compatible with 0.5 within error for both deep learning (CNNs here) models.
+Although in many ways $\ev{P}$ behaves similarly as $\ev{m}$, this pseudo order parameter cannot exhibit this same scaling form~\eqref{eq:beta}.
+In particular since the pseudocritical temperature $\Tc(L)$ is the point at the phase boundary, configurations at this temperature ought to be equally often classified as ferromagnetic and paramagnetic, and hence one expects $\ev{P\left(\Tc(L)\right)}\approx1/2$, i.e. it is a constant independent of $L$.
+As mentioned earlier, we see in \figref{fig:RW} (bottom) that $\ev{P}$ at $\Tc(L)$ is compatible with 0.5 within error for the largest lattices of both deep learning models.

-Our empirical study is unable to discern the exact mechanism that lowers the $\nu$-$T_{\mathrm{c}}$ fit quality for the BAL model and increases the difficulty of finding $\gamma$.
-Clearly, this deep learning model is given significantly less information during training compared to BAL20; in particular it lacks any example at intermediate temperatures.
-We are therefore impressed by the ability of the BAL model to locate $T_{\mathrm{c}}$, find $\nu$, and to some degree find $\gamma$ using only the knowledge of what $T=0$ and $T=\infty$ configurations must look like, combined with the fact that the phase transition is of second order.